1. COVID-19 AFT Farmer Relief Fund Grants

 Webinars & Events

-6. EQUITY Join the 21-Day Racial Equity Habit Building Challenge
+2. EQUITY Join the 21-Day Racial Equity Habit Building Challenge

 March 30-April 19

+It's not too late!
 Sign up for Food Solutions New England's (FSNE) annual 21-Day Racial Equity Habit-Building Challenge starting on March 30th!
 In its sixth year, the Challenge is a great way to learn about the history and impacts of racism on our current food system while inspiring participants with resources and tools to build racial equity in their work and lives.
 People from all over the country participate in the Challenge with the goal of raising awareness, shifting attitudes and changing outcomes.
 This year a Discussion Guide will be available for groups who want to do the Challenge together.
 Visit the FSNE Challenge website to learn more and register.